Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies | New

 This is the week of Cantata BWV 39 according to Thomas Braatz’ suggestion, the 4th one in his proposed list of cantatas for discussion.
 As a short background for this cantata, I shall use this time Oxford Companion (by Konrad Küster):

-“Cantata BWV 39 was composed for the first Sunday after Trinity (June 23) 1726.
+“Cantata BWV 39 was composed for the 1st Sunday after Trinity (June 23) 1726.
 That Sunday had a special significance for Bach; on the corresponding day in 1723 he had entered his Leipzig post with a performance of cantata BWV 75 (already discussed in the BCML, A.O.); and on its first anniversary he inaugurated a series of chorale cantatas with BWV 20.
 In 1725 Bach apparently abandoned the practice of alluding to his installation, and BWV 39 comes as one in a series of cantatas which extends from February 1726 to the end of September.
 During this period Bach had resource to church music originated in the court chapel of Meiningen: to texts written perhaps by Duke Ernst Ludwig, and to compositions by Bach’s distant cousin, Johann Ludwig Bach.
 [Snip]

 The cantata exemplifies what might be called the standard Meiningen pattern: a movement based on the Old Testament passage (in this case Isaiah 58: 7-8); a recitative and aria; a New Testament text (fourth movement; here Hebrews 13: 16); another aria and recitative (the latter typically having two or more sentences, allowing the composer to set the final part as a chorus, as in most of J.L.
 Bach’ s examples); and, finally, one or more strophes of a chorale.
 The two Biblical texts are linked in subject-matter; in this cantata the composer theme is that of helping the poor.